 All this activity culminated in the two Battles of Saratoga.
 In the Battle of Freeman’s Farm on 19 September, Gates formed a left wing under Arnold, a center wing under Learned and a right wing.
 Gates allowed Arnold to wage an assault, which turned out to be aggressive and brilliant, while Gates cautiously held back the center and right wings.
 As the battle wore on, Arnold appealed for more troops, but Gates waited to the afternoon to release Learned’s Brigade which made them very ineffective.
 As Wikipedia put it: “They mainly got lost in the woods, and exchanged light fire near the end of the battle.”

 Learned played a major part on 7 October in the second battle of Saratoga called the Battle of Bemis Height.
 This time, Arnold received no command from Gates.
 Yet when the battle started, he swooped onto the field like a madman and led Learned’s Brigade against the Prussian front, forcing their retreat.
 Bailey Regiment would have fought in the thick of battle with hand-to-hand combat.
 When the smoke cleared, Burgoyne was resoundingly defeated.
 It gave the troops some badly needed hope.
-It also convinced France to support us.
-Yet, even in glorious victory, hardship remained.
+It also convinced France to support the colonial cause.
+Yet, even in glorious victory, hardships remained.
 Gates gave zero credit to Arnold for the victory which undoubtedly contributed to Arnold’s later decision to defect.
-Worse, Bailey Regiment remained unpaid for the last 6 to 8 months, and they refused to march until they somehow got paid for their courage.
+Worse, Bailey’s Regiment had remained unpaid for the last 6 to 8 months, and they refused to march until they got paid for their courage.

 Next stop was Valley Forge from Dec 1777 to June 1778.
 Many men perished in the harsh winter due to factors like rancid meat and a lack of clothing.
 However, springtime presented an opportunity for the troops to regroup under men like Baron Von Steuben who arrived from Prussia and provided badly needed military training.